Basic Usage

 Learn the fundamentals of binding request data to Go structs

-This guide covers the essential operations for working with the binding package: binding from different sources, understanding the API variants, and handling errors.
+This guide covers the essential operations for working with the binding package.
+Learn how to bind from different sources, understand the API variants, and handle errors.

 Generic API vs Non-Generic API